-- V Up to \$1500 pa payable in fortnightly instalments - T 1 year

-C Prior completion of at least 2 years of a degree or diploma course and enrolment in a full-time course during the year of application; academic merit; participation in sport both directly and administratively; and financial need.
+- V Up to \$1500 pa payable in fortnightly instalments - T 1 year - C Prior completion of at least 2 years of a degree or diploma course and enrolment in a full-time course during the year of application; academic merit; participation in sport both directly and administratively; and financial need.
+Applications close 7 March.